josephthompson532/Amazon_Vine_Analysis/README.md

 Further analysis should include testing other sample data to see if this increase in five-star ratings is consistent across different products being reviewed.

+There are many factors at play when it comes to interpretting these results.
+Are Vine reviewers biased towards giving more favorable reviews, or are non-Vine reviewers more biased towards unfavorable reviews.
+This particular analysis does not answer these questions and further breakdown of the data is required to do so.